jonathanlermitage/intellij-extra-icons-plugin/README.md

 Download plugin on [GitHub](https://github.com/jonathanlermitage/intellij-extra-icons-plugin/releases), [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/11058-extra-icons) or via IntelliJ IDEA (<kbd>File</kbd>, <kbd>Settings</kbd>, <kbd>Plugins</kbd>, <kbd>Browse repositories...</kbd>).

+## Version number

+* starting from 0.19, there are two builds:
+  * odd minor revision number (0.19, 0.21, 1.1, 1.3...): compatible with 173.0 IDE builds (aka 2018.2).
+This build doesn't bundles features that need 2018.3 IDE builds: AngularJS, SASS, Javascript.
+They're excluded because Extra Icons plugin reads project's type in order to activate some file recognition (AngularJS, SASS, Javascrip): it is based on 2018.3 IDE features.
+Other files detection is simply based on files pattern, that's why it works with older IDE builds, and I will maintain a branch (`ide173`) to keep support.
+  * even minor revision number (0.20, 0.22, 1.0, 1.2...): compatible with latest IDE builds (183.0, aka 2018.3).

+This way, you simply have to download the latest version offered by the plugins manager: on older IDE, you'll get the latest odd minor revision number.
+On recent IDE, you'll get the latest even minor revision number that sheeps same features as odd version, plus features that comes with recent IDE builds.

 ## Author

 Jonathan Lermitage (<jonathan.lermitage@gmail.com>)